ctesta01/ctesta01.github.io/_posts/2017-03-18-Introduction-to-Elliptic-Curves.md

 $$\text{ and always at least } y^2 + a_1 xy + a_3y = x^3 + a_2x^2 + a_4 x + a_6 \text{ even if } \text{characteristic}(k) = 2,3. $$

-Indeed, Elliptic Curves defined over the Complex Numbers $\mathbb C$ are isomorphic to complex lattices given by $\mathbb C / \Lambda$ for a lattice
+Indeed, Elliptic Curves defined over the complex numbers $\mathbb C$ are isomorphic to complex lattices given by $\mathbb C / \Lambda$ for a lattice
 $\Lambda$.
 Startling connections were born of this fact.